NetworkBlockDevice/nbd/doc/proto.md

   connections to the given device.
 In particular, if this flag is present, then the effects of `NBD_CMD_FLUSH` and `NBD_CMD_FLAG_FUA` MUST be visible across all connections when the server sends its reply to that command to the client.
-In the absense of this flag, clients SHOULD NOT multiplex their commands over more than one connection to the export.
+In the absence of this flag, clients SHOULD NOT multiplex their commands over more than one connection to the export.
 - bit 9, `NBD_FLAG_SEND_RESIZE`: defined by the experimental `RESIZE`